 What is a Budget?

-Before diving in, I thought I’d quickly highlight what defines a budget.
+Before diving in to the best budgeting tips, I thought I’d quickly highlight what defines a budget.

 Wikipedia calls a personal budget, “a finance plan that allocates future personal income towards expenses, savings and debt repayment.“